erikeldridge/app-quality-cookbook/service.md

     </dependency>
     ...

-Define a new _ResourceConfig_ class to register Jackson (under the hood, Jersey is using dependency injection to inject Jackson):
+Define a new _ResourceConfig_ class to register Jackson:

     package com.example.featureswitchservice;